elixir-lang/elixir-lang.github.com/getting-started/enumerables-and-streams.markdown

 The example above will fetch the first 10 lines of the file you have selected.
 This means streams can be very useful for handling large files or even slow resources like network resources.

-The amount of functions and functionality in the [`Enum`](/docs/stable/elixir/Enum.html) and [`Stream`](/docs/stable/elixir/Stream.html) modules can be daunting at first, but you will get familiar with them case by case.
+The amount of functionality in the [`Enum`](/docs/stable/elixir/Enum.html) and [`Stream`](/docs/stable/elixir/Stream.html) modules can be daunting at first, but you will get familiar with them case by case.
 In particular, focus on the `Enum` module first and only move to `Stream` for the particular scenarios where laziness is required, to either deal with slow resources or large, possibly infinite, collections.

 Next we'll look at a feature central to Elixir, Processes, which allows us to write concurrent, parallel and distributed programs in an easy and understandable way.